Hands-On Activity for Understanding Forces

 What materials did you use?

-*As an Amazon Associate, we earn from qualifying purchases.
 The exact materials listed aren’t necessary—similar items will work just fine!
 If you’d like to use the same materials we did, consider asking a few families for donations, checking whether your school can purchase a class set, or seeing if colleagues have extras tucked away.
 The links above simply share products we used and liked, not a required shopping list.

 What prior knowledge should students have?